AbdullahShokr1/Expert-System/README.md

 even that one field of computer science is a sea of specialization in itself so we will make a system An expert who limits your time and directs you to the right field that matches your love or whims and skills.
 Do not worry.
+You can use this Expert System from here : https://abdullahshokr1.github.io/Expert-System/